Vadbeg/brain-tumor-segmentation/README.md

 ## Data

 You can download dataset from [here](https://www.kaggle.com/dschettler8845/brats-2021-task1).
-Unzip data to some folder.
-Folders structure is provided below:
+Unzip it to some folder.
+Example of folders structure is provided below:

 ```
 .